eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 It may well, as some have predicted, that fears about runaway inflation will turn out to be the dominant factor affecting reinvestment.
-If so we predict this must emerge from microeconomic surveys of large validators and LSTs.
+If so we expect this will emerge from microeconomic surveys of large validators and LSTs.
 Each staking business $$i$$ can, and probably already does, calculate its desired $$r_i$$.
 The global $$r$$ is then the market-share weighted averaged of all of